-The LG G8 ThinQ is rated IP68 for dust and water resistance, and MIL-STD 810G for durability.
-Features like Air Motion, enabled by the ToF Z Camera makes actions like receiving/ending calls, taking screenshots, as well as adjusting volume remarkably simple with gestures.
-The ToF Z Camera further enhances Bokeh effect and Video Portrait mode, besides making 3D-based face recognition more secure by detecting photographs.
-According to the South Korean electronics giant, the LG G8s ThinQ provides similar features as the G8 ThinQ, but at a cheaper and “competitive price.”
+The LG G8 ThinQ is rated IP68 for dust and water resistance and MIL-STD 810G for durability.
+Features like Air Motion, enabled by the ToF Z Camera, make actions like receiving/ending calls, taking screenshots, as well as adjusting volume remarkably simple with gestures.
+The ToF Z Camera further enhances the Bokeh effect and Video Portrait mode, besides making 3D-based face recognition more secure by detecting photographs.
+According to the South Korean electronics giant, the LG G8s ThinQ provides similar features as the G8 ThinQ but at a lower and “competitive price.“

 LG G8 ThinQ specifications

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Screen: 6.1-inch QHD+ (1440×3120 pixels) OLED Full Vision display with a 19.5:9 aspect ratio and a 564ppi pixel density

 Performance: powered by octa-core Qualcomm Snapdragon 855 SoC

 Storage: 128GB of inbuilt storage expandable up to 2TB via microSD card

 Connectivity: 4G VoLTE, Wi-Fi 802.11 a/b/g/n/ac, Bluetooth v5.0, NFC, FM radio, and USB Type-C (v3.1)

 Battery: 3,500mAh battery; supports Quick Charge 3.0 technology